SaifHaiderKayani/saifhaiderkayani.github.io/README.md

 - Principle Investigator: Young-Hee Cho
 [Publication](https://www.mdpi.com/1424-8220/22/8/3048)

-Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
+<p align="justify"> Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
 This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
-The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.
+The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity. </p>

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)

-### Development of 200℃/250MPa grade composite aluminum casting alloy and brake disc/friction material manufacturing technology. (_2022 - 2026_)
+### <p align="justify"> Development of 200℃/250MPa grade composite aluminum casting alloy and brake disc/friction material manufacturing technology. (_2022 - 2026_) </p>
 - Funding: $0.2M
 - Defense Acquisition Program Administration, South Korea
 - Principle Investigator: Jung-Moo Lee
 [Publication](https://www.mdpi.com/1424-8220/22/11/4240)

-Used **Matlab** to train over 100 machine learning models which estimated particulate matter concentrations based on a suite of over 300 biometric variables.
+<p align="justify"> Used **Matlab** to train over 100 machine learning models which estimated particulate matter concentrations based on a suite of over 300 biometric variables.
 We found biometric variables can be used to accurately estimate particulate matter concentrations at ultra-fine spatial scales with high fidelity (r2 = 0.91) and that smaller particles are better estimated than larger ones.
-Inferring environmental conditions solely from biometric measurements allows us to disentangle key interactions between the environment and the body.
+Inferring environmental conditions solely from biometric measurements allows us to disentangle key interactions between the environment and the body. </p>

 ![Bike Study](/assets/img/bike_study.jpeg)

-### Development of eco-friendly aluminum material technology to ease impurity regulations. (_2021 - 2026_)
+### <p align="justify"> Development of eco-friendly aluminum material technology to ease impurity regulations. (_2021 - 2026_) </p>
 - Funding: $0.9M
 - Ministry of Science and ICT, South Korea
 - Principle Investigator: Young-Hee Cho
 [Publication](https://www.mdpi.com/1424-8220/22/11/4240)

-Used **Matlab** to train over 100 machine learning models which estimated particulate matter concentrations based on a suite of over 300 biometric variables.
+<p align="justify"> Used **Matlab** to train over 100 machine learning models which estimated particulate matter concentrations based on a suite of over 300 biometric variables.
 We found biometric variables can be used to accurately estimate particulate matter concentrations at ultra-fine spatial scales with high fidelity (r2 = 0.91) and that smaller particles are better estimated than larger ones.
-Inferring environmental conditions solely from biometric measurements allows us to disentangle key interactions between the environment and the body.
+Inferring environmental conditions solely from biometric measurements allows us to disentangle key interactions between the environment and the body. </p>

 ![Bike Study](/assets/img/bike_study.jpeg)

-### An innovative light metal technology for shielding a large and high voltage xEV generator. (_2022 - 2024_)
+### <p align="justify"> An innovative light metal technology for shielding a large and high voltage xEV generator. (_2022 - 2024_) </p>
 - Funding: $1.5M
 - Defense Acquisition Program Administration, South Korea
 - Principle Investigator: Kwangjun Euh